FENCE PANEL 3

 Photo credit: Ben ProwellIN-PROGRESS

-It’s essential that the layout is perfectly aligned across every rail.
+To accomodate the ensuing joinery, it’s essential that the layout is perfectly aligned across every rail.

 Through mortising, while clamping a block to the back edge to prevent tear-out.